 The 5.7-inch LCD IGZO screen supports HDR10 content, and the stereo speakers have Dolby Atmos certification — this is a phone meant to entertain.
 The screen is sharp with its 2,560 x 1,440 resolution, and the 120Hz refresh rate makes a return.
 More frames per second means fast-paced games look smoother, and scrolling around in apps like Instagram, Twitter, and the general Android operating system feels more fluid and responsive.
 It is the sole reason to buy this phone?
 No, but it’s a great perk.

 The screen is colorful, but blacks don’t look as deep as an OLED screen would offer.
 That being said, Razer has managed to make the screen 50 percent brighter, and the difference is stunning — when compared with the original Razer Phone.
 Dark scenes in Black Panther were far easier to see on the Razer Phone 2 over its predecessor.
 When compared next to the iPhone XS Max, YouTube clips in general were a tad brighter and more colorful on the iPhone thanks to the stronger contrast, but the Razer held up.
 But we found some startling results in the Netflix app — shows and movies looked positively dark on the Razer Phone 2.
 We were able to see scenes much more clearly on the iPhone, but we were struggling on the Razer Phone 2.
-The company told Digital Trends an upcoming over-the-air update should fix this issue, and we’ll update this review when we can confirm it.
+The company told Digital Trends an over-the-air update fixed this issue, but it didn’t.
+Netflix shows and movies are still dim compared to various other phones we tested.

 In normal use, we had no issues with brightness, and we can see the screen outdoors in sunny conditions, though we had to crank the brightness to the max.
 Despite the Netflix bug we encountered, this screen is a great improvement.